Task force presents designs for new juvenile detention facilities that prioritize mental health

 "We need a great courthouse, we need a great area for families, we need a great area to rehabilitate juveniles," the District 5 councilman said.

+The task force said that the plan is still looking for a location and that the proposal would then take 12 to 14 months to finalize the design that would house 80 juveniles and 40 17-year-olds.
+The facility will also be home to 1,500 beds for adult inmates, with room for expansion.
+According to a schematic for the unfinalized project drawn by Grace Hebert Curtis Architects, the facility will also feature courts, visitation centers, and a courtyard motel.

+The task force will meet in the next few weeks to discuss costs.

-The new facility would ideally have areas for both pre- and post-trial actions for incarcerated juveniles.
+The new facility would ideally have areas for both pre- and post-trial actions for incarcerated juveniles, Hurst said.
 Hurst says he wants to leverage taxpayer dollars so that they can make the most out of one facility.

 Part of this means finding a new location for the juvenile detention center, which is currently located at 8333 Veterans Memorial Boulevard.
 The facility, along with a adult facility, is right near the airport, something Hurst says does not do an amazing job at "inviting people to a healthy Baton Rouge."